vanadylum/bamboobank/README.md

 To run:
 At src, to compile, run
-javac -d .\out .\com\bambank\Main.java to run the progrm, run java -cp out com.bambank.Main
+"javac -d .\out .\com\bambank\Main.java" to run the progrm, run
+"java -cp out com.bambank.Main"

 There is a default user of "admin/admin".
 You can log in, register a new account, see amount of money you hold, see transactions made, and send money to another account.